Causes of a Dog Vomiting Bile

 As mentioned, dehydration and the loss of electrolytes is the main concern.
 If your dog is vomiting bile repeatedly you'll need to keep him well hydrated.
 The problem is that sometimes dogs with an upset stomach cannot hold down food or water when they're sick.
 Basically, their stomach is too upset and not ready for the workload.
 This is why vets often recommend to fast the dog for 12 to 24 hours (very young pups may be fasted for less, like 6 hours) and give water slowly and gradually.
 Gulping loads of water all at once may cause the dog to vomit again and again.
 For more on how to rehydrate a dog, read my hub on "How to rehydrate a vomiting dog".

-Disclaimer: this article is not to used a substitute for professional veterinary advice.
+This article is not to be used a substitute for professional veterinary advice.
 If your dog is vomiting, please see your vet for a proper assessment and diagnosis.